TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/delta-performance.md

 ## **Recommended Steps**

-* **Delta table query performance is slow when underlying data directory is in ADLS Gen2 filesystem** - This problem affects clusters on Databricks Runtime 5.4 or earlier as these versions check for the latest version of a Delta Lake table on ADLS Gen2 by listing all available versions and then finds the latest version of Delta table.
+* **Delta table query performance is slow when underlying data directory is in ADLS Gen2 filesystem** - This issue affects clusters on Databricks Runtime 5.4 or earlier because these versions check for the latest version of a Delta Lake table on ADLS Gen2 by listing all available versions, and then find the latest version of the Delta table.

-  In DBR 5.5 improvement has been made to check only the end of the transaction log instead of listing all available versions.
+In DBR 5.5, only the end of the transaction log is checked instead of listing all available versions.
 This optimization significantly improves the latency.
-Use DBR 5.5 or above DBR version to see improvement in the Delta table query performance.
+For better Delta table query performance, use DBR 5.5 or above.

 ## **Recommended Documents**